aidgn-com/fullscore/README.md

 cookie.meet(edge) // Harmony transcending spacetime
 ```

 The browser was the eternal stage that was always there.
 Cookies were the music of all musicians who performed on this street, Edge became the channel connecting that music to the world in real-time.
-AI heard the BEAT created by every user click and scroll, immediately understanding the melody drawn by human behavior.
+AI heard the BEAT created by every user click and scroll, immediately understanding the pattern drawn by human behavior.

 The singer-songwriter finally realized.
 New web technology doesn't suddenly appear some future day.
 When cookies and Edge meet in the AI era, like Bach's fugue meeting jazz swing, harmony transcending time resonates.
 We just hadn't realized—perfection was always there.